zuozhenggh/learning-library/developer-library/rest-services-for-adb/README.md

 ### Objectives

 -   Enable a user for REST access
--   Publlish a RESTful service for a database table
+-   Publish a RESTful service for a database table
+-   Secure your REST endpoints

 ### Required Artifacts